 Start off by discussing your parts and the materials you want to use.
 We’ve discussed what metals and materials are available in each process, but your partner should be able to reiterate that during your conversation.
 Next, discuss the quantity that you’ll need and your timeframe, because that may give you access to lower costs or can restrict partners based on their overall capacity.

 You’ll also want to consider certifications and standards that your partners will meet and use.
 We recommend starting by looking for partners who are ISO 9001:2008 companies because they’re proven to have a strong commitment to customer care and product quality.

-Contact Premier Die Casting if you have any questions about which process is best for your operations or how to address special considerations for your job.
+Contact Premier Engineered Products if you have any questions about which process is best for your operations or how to address special considerations for your job.